-domestic travel limited to the reasonable cost of accommodation and transportation required to conduct agreed project and collaboration activities in Australia
+- domestic travel limited to the reasonable cost of accommodation and transportation required to conduct agreed project and collaboration activities in Australia - overseas travel limited to the reasonable cost of accommodation and transportation required in cases where the overseas travel is material to the conduct of the project in Australia.

 Eligible air transportation is limited to the economy class fare for each sector travelled; where non-economy class air transport is used only the equivalent of an economy fare for that sector is eligible expenditure.
-Where non-economy class air transport is used, the grantee will require evidence showing what an economy airfare costs at the time of travel.
+Where non-economy class air transport is used, the grantee will require evidence showing what an economy air fare costs at the time of travel.